Understanding wet hay

 By: Glenn Selk, Oklahoma State University Emeritus Extension Animal Scientist

-Spring rain in Oklahoma has allowed cool season forages to grow in abundance.
+After several years of drought, rain in Oklahoma is allowing cool season forages to grow in abundance.
 Harvesting and baling cool season crops such as fescue and wheat hay is a challenge during a wet spring.
 The timing of the rains can make it difficult for cattlemen that are trying hard to put quality hay in the bale for next winter’s feed supply.
 All producers that harvest hay occasionally will put up hay that “gets wet” from time to time.
 Therefore, ranchers and hay farmers need to understand the impact of “wet hay” in the tightly wound bales.

 Extra moisture in hay can cause heat inside the hay bale or hay stack.
 Heat produced by the bale comes from two sources: First) biochemical reactions from plants themselves as hay cures.
 (This heating is minor and rarely causes the hay temperature to exceed 110 degrees F. Very little if any damage occurs if the hay never exceeds 110 F.); Second) Most heat in hay is caused by the metabolic activity of microorganisms.
 They exist in all hay and thrive when extra moisture is abundant.
 When the activity of these microbes increases, hay temperature rises.
 Hay with a little extra moisture may not exceed 120 degrees F., whereas, wetter hay can quickly exceed 150 degrees.
 If the hay rises above 170 degrees, chemical reactions can begin to occur that produce enough heat to quickly raise the temperature above 400 degrees and the wet hay can begin to burn and cause fires.
 Be wary of the fire danger of wet hay and store it away from buildings and other “good” hay just in case this would occur.